MY CITY OF RUINS

-My wife just stares at me, then back at the TV.
-Bailey, our newly acquired “ghetto dog” is sleeping next to my side of the bed.
-Guinness, our cat, is on the nightstand next to my wife’s side.
+Mindy just stares at me, then back at the TV.
+Bailey, our newly acquired “ghetto dog”, is sleeping next to my side of the bed.
+Guinness, our cat, is on the nightstand next to Mindy’s side.
 The sun is shining bright.
 The air is cool.
 It will be hours before Tom Brokaw will make the same proclamation.
 But I know it right now, right when I see that second plane hit the second tower.
 And I say it first.

 “This is war.”

 As we watch the horror build, I make phone calls.
 First to my dad.
-His wife - not my mother - answers.
+Mary Ellen, his wife, answers.

 “Are you alright?”
 I ask.

 “Oh.
 My.
 God.
 What is that?”
 She sounds scared.

 “Get to him.
 Let him know.
 Make sure he’s okay.”

 I am remarkably calm.
 I have to be.
 People are counting on me to protect them.